IR35 tax legislation changes when engaging Ltd Company Contractors: April 2021

 What are we doing to help you?

-Now that we have the detailed legislation, we will be working closely with our clients and contractors to help ensure that they are prepared for the changes and that they review assignments and engage with contractors in good time ahead of the rules coming into force.
+We have been working closely with our clients and contractors to help ensure that they are prepared for the changes and that they review assignments and engage with contractors when the implementation date was initially set as April 2020.

 We already have significant experience of helping clients and contractors deal with changes to IR35, following similar changes being introduced for our public sector clients in 2017.

-We therefore wanted to make you aware of our legal advisor’s IR35 assessment tool, which is built using proprietary information from Top 4 Professional Services Company, EY, and is based upon actual case law rather than a subjective interpretation of the IR35 legislation.
+We therefore wanted to make you aware of IR35 assessment tools available, one of which is based on detailed advice from EY, a Top 4 Professional Services Company, and actual case law, rather than a subjective interpretation of the IR35 legislation.
+The tool helps you determine whether a role is ‘in’ or ‘outside’ of IR35.

-In addition, our legal advisors can provide consultancy support to assist you with implementing the tool and your IR35 role profiling project.
+In addition, our legal advisors can provide consultancy support to assist you with implementing the tools and your IR35 role profiling project if required.

 Key aspects of the online IR35 assessment tool: